 Honors students may receive up to three Honors elective credits for studying abroad.
+If additional study away coursework transfer credit is received in the Quantitative Literacy, Lab Science, or Artistic Experience areas, the honors program counts that credit toward the honors track as well.
 As a way to study and document the cultural learning that occurs outside of the classroom, Honors students may keep a journal while abroad, and use their daily experiences to write a composition upon their return to present to the Honors community.
-To receive Honors study abroad credit, students must submit the Honors Study Abroad Credit form in the semester before the proposed study abroad experience.
-Please click the link above for more details.
+To receive Honors study abroad credit, students must submit the Honors Study Abroad Credit form the semester prior to the proposed study abroad experience.

 Summer Honors Travel Seminars (Please refer to blueView schedule of classes.)